Edge AI development for embedded systems

 - Enable new forms of human to machine interface.

-- Improve maintenance and facilitate remote monitoring.
+- Improve maintenance and facilitate remote monitoring through sensors and virtual sensors.

 - Provide intelligent and automated operational and fault reports.